phoenix0706/DSA-Notes/Hashing/check_subset_with_duplicates.md

 # Check if the given array is subset of another array with duplicates present

 Given two arrays, arr1 and arr2, check if arr2 is a subset of arr1.
-You can assume there are no duplicates in both the arrays.
+There can be duplicates in both the arrays.

 ---